Jane Myhill1

 Alice Nellie Cooper was the daughter of Sir William Charles Cooper, 3rd Bt. and Alice Helen Hill.2 She married Lt.-Col. Frank Douglas-Pennant, 5th Baron Penrhyn of Llandegai, son of Lt.-Col. Hon.
 Archibald Charles Henry Douglas-Pennant and Hon.
 Harriet Ella Gifford, on 18 April 1905.1 She died on 17 December 1965.1

-From 18 April 1905, her married name became Douglas-Pennant.3 As a result of her marriage, Alice Nellie Cooper was styled as Baroness Penrhyn of Llandegai on 26 June 1949.1
+From 18 April 1905, her married name became Douglas-Pennant.2 After her marriage, Alice Nellie Cooper was styled as Baroness Penrhyn of Llandegai on 26 June 1949.1

 Citations